Skip to content

 Define columns declaratively in HTML using <tbw-grid-column> elements.

 The grid is configured through the gridConfig property (or individual shorthand properties).
-Here’s a summary of the most common options:
+The table below covers the most common options — see GridConfig for the full, type-checked reference.

 PropertyTypeDescription